History of the Sioux Empire Farm Show

 The success of the Farm Show is directly related to the efforts of several area businesses, individuals and producers who devote their time and talents.
 The Sioux Empire Farm Show recognizes the many ways agriculture has impacted the economy, local citizens and the entire community.

-For more information about the Sioux Empire Farm Show, contact Cindy Christensen, Agri-Business Division Manager of the Sioux Falls Area Chamber of Commerce, at (605) 373-2016.
+For more information about the Sioux Empire Farm Show, contact Holly Behrens, Agri-Business Division Manager of the Sioux Falls Area Chamber of Commerce, at (605) 373-2016.